Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Motivation and Goal

 \section{Motivation and Goal}

-In recent decades, interactive communication (IC) has shifted from predominantly face-to-face encounters to a spectrum of computer-mediated formats, fundamentally altering available cues, timing, and coordination demands \parencite{walther1996computer}.
-This transition has been theorized in communication science by frameworks such as Media Richness Theory \parencite{DaftLengel} and Social Presence Theory \parencite{PsychTelecomm}, both of which highlight how communication media differ in cue availability and immediacy.
-Once limited to face-to-face encounters, IC has expanded to encompass a variety of technology-mediated formats, ranging from telephone and videoconferencing to virtual and eXtended reality (VR, XR) applications, that are now pervasive in daily life.
-Some of these formats have been around for a long time and technology-specific effects are well established, for instance, regarding telephony and video conferences.
-Although video communication is frequently used, it also has major differences from real-life face-to-face communication, mostly due to the impoverished presentation of interactive cues (cf. examples in \cite{skowronek2022quality, Raake2022, davis2020here, eddy2019technology}).
-Empirical research shows that such reductions in visual and auditory feedback alter perceived immediacy, empathy, and coordination efficiency in online meetings \parencite{FAUVILLE2021100119,Bailenson2021Nonverbal}.
-In contrast, virtual reality (VR) can restore a richer set of cues (e.g., body posture, gestures, gaze) and, when latency, tracking fidelity, spatial audio, and avatar expressivity are sufficient, may approach face-to-face conditions.
+In recent decades, interactive communication (IC) has shifted from predominantly face-to-face encounters to a spectrum of technology-mediated formats, from telephone and videoconferencing to virtual and extended reality (VR, XR).
+This shift changes the cues, timing, and coordination an exchange can rely on, and it does so first of all at the level of the speech signal, which remains the main channel through which people interact in real time \parencite{walther1996computer}.
+Communication science has theorized this move with frameworks such as Media Richness Theory \parencite{DaftLengel} and Social Presence Theory \parencite{PsychTelecomm}, which describe how media differ in cue availability and immediacy.
+These frameworks, however, were developed before the acoustic and signal-processing properties of mediated speech became a central design variable, and they say little about how the speech signal itself shapes interaction.

-However, research on IC in VR is still emerging, and not all principles of VR-mediated IC are fully understood.
-Especially, the interplay of verbal and nonverbal information needs to be considered, since technology-induced effects that enable or influence this interplay are expected to be more prominent in VR communication.
-Consequently, we contribute by (1) defining IC via bidirectionality, contingency, mutual awareness, and temporal coupling (these criteria align with interactionist definitions in communication theory emphasizing reciprocity and mutual contingency as defining features of dialogue, \cite{clark1996, Pickering_Garrod_2004}); (2) integrating psychological and media-technological theories; (3) organizing measurement approaches (signal quality, synchrony, experience); and (4) mapping applications (for example, assistive listening, conversational agents) alongside ethics.
+Some of these formats have been used for a long time, and their effects are well established, for instance in telephony and video conferencing.
+Even there, the main differences from real-life face-to-face communication come from an impoverished presentation of interactive cues, especially the acoustic ones (cf. \cite{skowronek2022quality, Raake2022, eddy2019technology}).
+Such reductions in visual and auditory feedback alter perceived immediacy, empathy, and coordination efficiency in online meetings \parencite{FAUVILLE2021100119,Bailenson2021Nonverbal}, and adverse acoustic conditions like noise, reverberation, or latency make speech harder to follow just when timing matters most \parencite{pichora2015hearing}.
+In contrast, VR can restore a richer set of cues such as body posture, gestures, and gaze, and, when latency, tracking fidelity, spatial audio, and avatar expressivity are sufficient, it may approach face-to-face conditions.